Tinnitus and Stress: A Strong Connection

 What is Tinnitus?

 Tinnitus refers to hearing a sound in the absence of an external source.
 Tinnitus is a common condition where people hear a sound of ringing, buzzing, or hissing.
 While occasional ringing in one or both ears is normal, clinically significant tinnitus is persistent, intrusive, and oppressive.
-What sets these kinds of tinnitus symptoms apart from mild tinnitus is the neural network connections between hearing and the fear center of the brain.
+Part of what sets these tinnitus symptoms apart from mild tinnitus is the neural network connections between the auditory system and the fear center of the brain (the limbic system).

 What is pulsatile tinnitus?